 How to prevent degenerative disc disease?

 - Your bones, discs and connective tissues need the right nutrients to maintain function.
 Eat a healthy diet and control your weight.
-Excess weight puts strain on the spine, and can cause more damage.
+Excess weight puts a strain on the spine and can cause more damage.
 Drink lots of water to keep your spinal discs hydrated.

 - Stop smoking and limit alcohol consumption.